 - Focus on population specific needs and target messaging to make interactions more meaningful.
-HCPF elevated direct interactions to understand needs/barriers for: members with disabilities, corrections population, deaf and hard-of-hearing community, and monolingual Spanish-speaking members. - Employ more "pull strategies" that aim to understand member experience without a presumed agenda, such as qualitative research methods, focus groups, and in-home interviews. - Face-to-Face is an important factor in building trust with members.
+HCPF elevated direct interactions to understand needs/barriers for: members with disabilities, corrections population, deaf and hard-of-hearing community, and monolingual Spanish-speaking members. - Developed a statewide Health Equity Plan per Senate Bill 21-181, engaging stakeholder input for targeted interventions to population needs and health priorities, listening to the lived experiences of our members, and shoring up data collection to guide the Department's decisions and innovations to improve quality of care. - Face-to-Face is an important factor in building trust with members.
 Individual interactions with members first focus on identifying the member's hierarchy of needs.
 Meet members where they are by stationing staff at detox centers, jails, soup kitchens, parole offices, and DHS offices. - Member engagement requires trust with the member.
 Train staff in motivational interviewing techniques to facilitate trust and relationship building.